PhantomCybernetics/phntm_bridge_docs/ui/user-input-and-teleoperation.rst

 ``geometry_msgs/msg/Twist``, ``geometry_msgs/msg/TwistStamped`` and ``sensor_msgs/msg/Joy`` control messages.
 Creating a custom `input driver` to generate any other message type is a fairly simple process, see :ref:`more below <implementing-custom-input-drivers>`.

-ROS service call with a custom payload can be also easily mapped to a keyboard key or gamepad button, offering a wide range of possible interaction with a ROS machine.
+ROS service/acion calls with a custom payload can be also easily mapped to a keyboard key or gamepad button, offering a wide range of possible interaction with a ROS machine.
 You can even start, stop or restart a Docker container with a single press of a button utilizing the ``docker_command`` service published by Agent nodes.

 Only a single peer is allowed to generate input messages into any specific topic at the time.